Title: Tenure-Track, Assistant Professor

 AOS: Ethics (with some substantive engagement with normative ethics)

 AOC: Open with preference for Early Modern Ethics, Medieval Ethics, or Kant’s Ethics

-The John and Daria Barry Foundation Postdoctoral Fellowship is a one-year position with possible renewal for an additional year.
-The selected candidate will be appointed at the rank of Instructor, and the position will begin August 31, 2020.
-The John and Daria Barry Foundation Fellow will pursue their research under the mentorship of a Department of Philosophy faculty member, will teach at least one philosophy course each year (and no more than two courses), help to organize and participate in the Practical Philosophy Workshop, and participate in extra-curricular programming in moral philosophy.
+The John and Daria Barry Foundation Postdoctoral Fellowship is a one-year, non-renewable position.
+The selected candidate will be appointed at the rank of Instructor, and the position will begin August 30, 2021.
+The John and Daria Barry Foundation Fellow will pursue their research under the mentorship of a Department of Philosophy faculty member, will teach at least one philosophy course each year (and no more than two courses), will help to organize and participate in the Practical Philosophy Workshop, and will participate in extra-curricular programming in moral philosophy.